 LEOSA - The federal Law Enforcement Officers Safety Act, 18 U.S.C.
 926B (active) and 926C (qualified retired), authorizes certain current and retired officers to carry across state lines.
 This is a federal authority, not a New York exemption.

-Bruen's reach - Bruen converted formerly "may issue" states to objective issuance and set the historical-tradition test now used to evaluate Second Amendment challenges, which is the framework driving the ongoing Antonyuk litigation over the CCIA.
+Bruen's reach - Bruen converted formerly "may issue" states to objective issuance and set the historical-tradition test now used to evaluate Second Amendment challenges, which is the framework the courts applied to the CCIA in Antonyuk v.
+James, Christian v.
+James, and Wolford v.
+Lopez.

 Key Statutes Referenced